gregogolla/gregogolla.github.io/docs/finances.md

 - `Start payment` – When the first payment is expected.
 - `Period` – How many months to complete the payments (useful in calculating estimated monthly repayments).
 - `Memo` – Any additional information regarding the transaction.

+The following are  automatically:
 - `Loan status (estimated monthly repayments)` – Estimated Monthly Repayments based on the interest rates and payment periods.
 - `Loan status (outstanding)` – Outstanding loan based on the calculated interest first day payment is expected.

+An additional section is displayed with the following details:

 - `Payments` – A list of payments made, and monthly interest calculated for the loan.

 ## Fund Transactions